Understanding the Link Between Trauma and Addiction: How to Heal Past Wounds

 Interventions and Treatment Programs

-It’s important for mental health professionals and clinicians to provide trauma-informed care to individuals who have experienced trauma and are struggling with addiction.
+It’s important for mental health professionals to provide trauma-informed care to individuals who have experienced trauma and are struggling with addiction.
 Cognitive Behavioral Therapy (CBT), Eye Movement Desensitization and Reprocessing (EMDR), and other interventions can be effective in helping individuals process traumatic memories and develop healthy coping skills.
 Treatment programs that address co-occurring disorders, such as substance abuse and mental health problems, can also be effective in promoting long-term recovery.